Solomon equations for qubit and two-level systems: Insights into non-Poissonian quantum jumps: Acknowledgements

 \section{Acknowledgements}

-We thank Mitchell Field for critical reading of the manuscript and his suggestions for improvement.
+We thank Mitchell Field for a critical reading of the manuscript and for his suggestions for improvement.
 This work was supported by the German Ministry of Education and Research (BMBF) within the project QSolid (FKZ: 13N16151).
+A.S. was supported by the Baden-Württemberg-Stiftung (Project QuMaS).

 {\thesection\arabic{figure}}